monsoonmaelstrom/book2/book2.md

 “Probably.
 You’d think I wouldn’t care by this point.”

 I shrug.
 “She’s a mindfuck.
-Even *I* think so and it’s nowhere near the same thing for me as it is for you.
+Even *I* think so, and it’s nowhere near the same thing for me as it is for you.
 Another thing I know isn’t the same, but I’m going to say it anyway: there are a lot of other people who love you.”

 “I know that intellectually, but sometimes it’s hard to feel it,” he tells me.
 “I just… I wish I didn’t care.
 You don’t care.”

 “No, but I’m… me.
 Caring is normal, even if it sucks.
 It bothers me sometimes that I *don’t* care,” I admit. “*Everyone* else cares, and I can’t even pretend to care.
-It’s another way that I’m not like everyone else.”
+It’s just another way that I’m not like everyone else.”

 “I guess the grass is always greener.”

 “Pretty much.”
-I say as I eat another cake.
+I agree, as I eat another tart.
 “Everything and nothing.
 You know it’s part of the reason why I’m always doing so many objectively stupid, dangerous things?
 It’s not that I don’t know they’re stupid and dangerous, I just… don’t care.
 Sometimes I try to, but I can’t.”

 “I know.”